samerlahoud/tutorial-lpwan-iot/5GWF-19/general-framework.md

   - Reuses components from LTE
   - Bandwidth starting from 200 kHz

+### 5G Design for mMTC

+- Continuation of CIoT standards LTE-M and NB-IoT
+  - LTE-M and NB-IoT fulfill the mMTC 5G requirements
+  - No specification of NR mMTC solution in Release 15
+  - In the future, NB-IoT and LTE-M may operate in-band within an NR carrier

+### Comparaison of LTE-M and NB-IoT

 ### Cellular versus Non-Cellular

 - The largest growth is expected for cellular IoT devices